aaronrancsik/prismedia/README.md

   - [x] combine channel and playlist (Peertube only as channel is Peertube feature).
 See [issue 40](https://git.lecygnenoir.info/LecygneNoir/prismedia/issues/40 for detailed usage.
 - [x] Use a config file (NFO) file to retrieve videos arguments
 - [x] Allow to choose peertube or youtube upload (to resume failed upload for example)
-- [ ] Record and forget: put the video in a directory, and the script uploads it for you
-- [ ] Usable on Desktop (Linux and/or Windows and/or MacOS)
+- [x] Usable on Desktop (Linux and/or Windows and/or MacOS)
-- [ ] Graphical User Interface

 ## Compatibility

+ - If you still use python2, use the version 0.7.1 (no more updated)
-If your server uses peertube before 1.0.0-beta4, use the version inside tag 1.0.0-beta3!
+ - peertube before 1.0.0-beta4, use the version inside tag 1.0.0-beta3

 ## Sources
 inspired by [peeror](https://git.rigelk.eu/rigelk/peeror) and [youtube-upload](https://github.com/tokland/youtube-upload)